benbalter/benbalter.github.com/_posts/2017-06-19-how-not-to-prioritize-a-feature.md

 There's always that user.
 There's a pet feature they want.
 Maybe they're the only ones experiencing it.
 Perhaps it's something you've deprioritized for other reasons.
 Whatever the reason, they're not taking "no" for an answer, and they use every opportunity they can to remind you of it.
 Whether emailing weekly, using hyperbolic language with support or sales, or threatening to move to a competitor, you know you will continue to be bombarded by requests until you give in.

 Product development is not a shouting match.
-Just because someone shouts an idea loudly or frequently doesn't mean it's a good one.
+Just because someone shouts an idea loudly or often doesn't mean it's a good one.
 You may be tempted to fulfill the request to please the customer (or end the request DoS), but more often than not, as soon as you do, they'll have another equally critical feature to fixate on next.
 Sometimes, genuinely take-it-or-leave-it features may make business sense to implement, but I've often found it's the customer, not the product, and it may be worth taking the risk that they realize it's just not the right fit.
 Everyone will ultimately be better off.

 ### A handful of power users are asking for it